 With it being Mother’s Day, you know I had to write about the beautiful soul that brought me into this world.
 You see my mom isn’t only an amazing mother, but she’s an exceptional human being.
 That is what makes her so special to me and those around her.

 That brings me to her Nana career.
-I had 3 kids in 2 years, that’s kind of lot.
-They are her only grand kids and boy does she spoil them.
-When I say spoil I don’t mean she buys them crazy things and feeds them junk while letting them get away with everything.
+I had 3 kids in 2 years.
+That’s kind of lot!
+They are her only grandkids and, boy, does she spoil them.
+When I say spoil, I don’t mean she buys them crazy things and feeds them junk while letting them get away with everything.
 I mean she loves them like no other.
 She spends every evening with us and most of her weekends.
 She takes time off of work to take them to appointments so I don’t have to miss so much work.
 She pays attention to the little things they like and brings them small gifts that she knows will bring them joy.
 She has provided them with much of their clothing, many many books, and always picks up their favorite snacks at the grocery store.
 They are obsessed with her and rightfully so.

 She is not only caring to her own family.
 She takes care of whoever needs it.
 My brother and I have had many friends down on their luck and in need of an affordable place to live.
 She rents out a room to them for almost nothing.
 That room comes with utilities and home cooked meals every night.
 If she has tenants she feels like she has too cook even if she doesn’t plan to eat dinner at home.
 She literally treats them like her children.
 The last friend that lived there wasn’t able to pay rent one month.
 He was packing up to leave with nowhere to go.
 She refused to let him leave despite the fact that he couldn’t pay rent.

 I’ve seen her do so many acts of kindness, I wont list them all.
 There are two stories that stick out in my mind.
 We were at a yogurt shop and a homeless man walked in.
 He asked what he could get for $1.
 Well, a whole lot of nothing of course.
 He was about to leave when my mom walks over to him and tells him to get whatever he wants and she’d pay.
 Without showing an ounce of gratitude he loaded up his bowl and left.
-She sat down and went in with her night.
+She sat down and went on with her night.